New Online Program Database Rolling Out

 - Consider long-term professional goals and how a particular program can help you achieve them.
 Look at academic and experiential offerings.
 Talk to education abroad alumni.
 Remember that your program is more than a chance to see the world.
 In the “Available Programs” section of this page, you will find different program categories, each with their own features.
 Read more about the different program types that PNW offers.

-Meet with Office of Education Abroad & Exchanges staff
+Meet with the Office of Global Engagement – Education Abroad staff

 - Discuss program options, scholarship/financial aid opportunities, and any questions you have about going abroad.
-The EAE staff is here to assist you from the beginning steps of deciding to go abroad, through program selection/application, support while abroad, and re-entry assistance and resources after your return to the US.
+The staff is here to assist you from the beginning steps of deciding to go abroad, through program selection/application, support while abroad, and re-entry assistance and resources after your return to the US.
 You can set up an appointment under the Students page.

 Meet with key offices on campus

 - Talking to your academic advisor(s) early is key.
 These experts can tell you about programs which have worked well for students of the same/similar majors, which courses can absolutely not be taken abroad (often senior capstones!), and what electives or subject-specific courses you need during any given term.
-EAE cannot stress enough the importance of letting your advisor know even now that you’re considering going abroad so that they can best support your international goal within the larger picture of earning your degree.
+We cannot stress enough the importance of letting your advisor know even now that you’re considering going abroad so that they can best support your international goal within the larger picture of earning your degree.